 - Language requirements: Program taught entirely in English, a B2 level (minimum) is required.

-- Master of Science.
+- Level: Master of Science.

 - Fees and Scholarships:

-The international Master in Light Sciences and Technologies is part of the University of Bordeaux Graduate Research School.
-Selected as a French Initiative of Excellence, the program focuses on knowledge and innovation in light sciences and technologies, providing a multidisciplinary environment for first-class research and education.
+The international Master in Light Sciences and Technologies (LIGHT S&T) is part of the University of Bordeaux Graduate Research School.
+Selected within the French “Investments for the Future” program as an “Initiative of Excellence”, the program focuses on knowledge and innovation in light sciences and technologies, providing a multidisciplinary environment for first-class research and education.
 Students are offered cross-disciplinary training with a strong emphasis on innovation and entrepreneurship.
-They also benefit from individual tutorship throughout all four semesters.
-Those who choose to follow the specific dual Master degree with the INRS (Canada) spend part of their two-year program at the partner institution.
-Upon completion of this specific program, graduates obtain a dual Master degree.
+The Graduate Program in Light Sciences and Technologies is an integrated, interdisciplinary program, provided by both academic and industrial experts.

-- Core courses provide a comprehensive education in laser systems, light-matter interaction, photonics, materials properties;
+- Core courses provide a comprehensive education in laser systems, light-matter interaction, photonics, materials properties.

 - Practicum courses introduce experimental techniques in optics, chemistry, and biophotonics.